Google ADK vs LangGraph 2026: I Installed Both and Compared Them Side by Side

 Final score: 80, total iterations: 2

 The agent retries automatically until quality passes.
 ADK’s LoopAgent supports iteration too, but termination is controlled by max_iterations.
-Dynamic branching — “if this condition, go here; otherwise go there” — is where LangGraph’s conditional edges shine.
-For production pipelines with generate-verify-retry loops, router agents, or multi-judgment branching, LangGraph is significantly more powerful.
+Dynamic branching is where LangGraph’s conditional edges shine: if this condition holds, go here; otherwise go there.
+Think generate-verify-retry loops, router agents, anything where the next step depends on a runtime judgment.
+In production pipelines like those, LangGraph is significantly more powerful.

 ADK’s Killer Feature: The CLI and Built-in Evaluation